-On June 19, 2009, Governor Perry signed Senate Bill 866, substantially changing the law in Texas with regards to stock options, economic contribution, and defined benefit plans.
-Act of June 1, 2009, 81st Leg., R.S. (unpublished, available at http://www.capitol.state.tx.us/BillLookup/History.aspx?LegSess=81R&Bill=SB866).
+On June 19, 2009, Governor Perry signed Senate Bill 866, substantially changing the law in Texas with regard to economic contribution and defined benefit plans, and refining the law on stock options and restricted stocks.
+Act of June 1, 2009, 81st Leg., R.S.